ArthurGareginyan/best-preloader/readme.txt

 = Q. Where to share any ideas or suggestions to make the plugin better? =
 A. Please send me email [arthurgareginyan@gmail.com](mailto:arthurgareginyan@gmail.com).

+= Q. I love this plugin!
+Can I help somehow? =
+A. Yes, any financial contributions are welcome!
+Just visit my website and click on the donate link, and thank you!
+[My website](http://www.arthurgareginyan.com/donate.html)

 == Screenshots ==
 1. Plugin’s page.
-Section "Settings".
-2. Plugin’s page.
-Section "Preview".
+2. Preloader displayed on the website with "Anarcho Notepad" theme.
+Used default image (spinner with text) and default (white) color of background.
 3. Preloader displayed on the website with "Anarcho Notepad" theme.
-Used default image (spinner with text) and default (white) color of background.
-4. Preloader displayed on the website with "Anarcho Notepad" theme.
 Used default image (spinner with text) and custom (black) color of background.

 == Other Notes ==